adkSpence/adkspence.github.io/_projects/abscondo.md

 ---
 layout: post
-title: A longer Project Title
+title: A Hybrid Cryptographic System based on Diffie-Hellman Key Exchange and Triple DES Algorithm
-description: short project description
+description: Abscondo is a journalling app I built where users can encrypt their secrets thoughts
 ---

 Example modified from [here](http://www.unexpected-vortices.com/sw/rippledoc/quick-markdown-example.html){:target="_blank"}.